aaronmccollum/codecademy-C-skillpath/README.md

 - helloworld.c : first C program
 - grocerystore.c : initializing variables and inputing them in printf() statement
 - space.c : practicing conditional logic with Switch statement
+- print_date.c : more advanced program using if/else and switch statements

 ## Running a C project
 1. Use the built in 'clang' compiler from Apple's Xcode tools to compile the C application.